The District offers the following services with respect to ticks:

 and Male (M) ticks

-If you have found a tick on yourself or your pet and want to have it tested for Lyme disease, please follow the directions below:
+If you have found a tick on yourself or your pet and want to have it identified, please follow the directions below:

 - The specimen must be alive (put the tick in a plastic bag or container with a piece of moist paper towel to provide humidity).